Published on January 4th, 2018 and Updated on March 18th, 2021

 It takes just 40 weeks to grow a brand-new human, isn’t that amazing?
 There are so many changes taking place in your body—and your baby’s body—that it can feel overwhelming.
 But we’re here to help with this handy guide to your first, second and third trimesters.
+Know what to expect during pregnancy week by week and track your memorable journey into motherhood.

 The First Trimester